arunkmv/perc/README.md

 [Posit Hub](https://posithub.org/) \
 [Unum-computing Google group](https://groups.google.com/forum/#!forum/unum-computing)

+For more detailed information, please refer to our [paper](https://carrv.github.io/2020/papers/CARRV2020_paper_5_MV.pdf).

 ### To instantiate Rocket Chip with the posit configuration:
 Follow all steps as mentioned in the Rocket Chip README to set-up your environment.